Leaders.com

 3. Delegation

 A team leader can’t do it all.
 You’ll need to learn the fine art of delegation to achieve your team’s goals.
 In the immortal words of Henry Ford, “Nothing is particularly hard if you divide it into small jobs.”
 Delegation saves time and keeps stress levels low for the entire team.
-It also shows your confidence in your team members as you trust them to handle important tasks and responsibilities.
+The decision-making process of delegation also shows your confidence in your team members as you trust them to handle important tasks and responsibilities.

 4. Listening

 Effective team leaders need to know what their team members are thinking, and the best way to do that comes from listening.
 Take the time to listen to understand people’s complaints and concerns.
-By listening, you can pinpoint where problems might happen, or obstacles could spring up.
+By listening with high emotional intelligence, you can pinpoint where problems might happen, or obstacles could spring up.
 You’ll also have an easier time addressing concerns before they turn into full-fledged disasters.
 Team members will appreciate knowing that they have a leader who cares enough to hear them out.

 5. Goal Setting

 Poet Bill Copeland once said, “The trouble with not having a goal is that you can spend your life running up and down the field and never scoring.”
-Teams can work hard every day, but if the team leader fails to set a goal properly, they risk having all that work go to waste.
+Teams can work hard on tasks every day, but if the team leader fails to set goals properly, they risk having all that work go to waste.
 Create a clear vision for your team.
 Make sure they all understand what they’re working toward.
-Outline the steps needed to reach it.
+Outline the steps needed to reach it as part of the problem-solving process.
 Once team members see the big picture, they’ll have a better grasp of the context of their work.

 6. Trustworthiness